Dogs have a tendency to eat the most bizarre things. It’s so common that it has its own name – ‘pica’.

 Here are some things you can do to stop your dog eating things they shouldn’t:

-- Make sure your dog understands a few simple commands like ‘leave’ and ‘drop’ so if you see them going for something that could be dangerous to them you can stop this, even if you are some distance away.
+- Training.
+Make sure your dog understands a few simple commands like ‘leave’ and ‘drop’ so if you see them going for something that could be dangerous to them you can stop this, even if you are some distance away.
 Check out our guide to reward-based training.

 - Remove temptation.
 Keep risky items safely out of reach.
 It seems obvious, but if your pet goes for certain items, keep these well out of reach.
 Get into the habit of keeping the floor clear of anything small enough for your dog to swallow.